Zog I: Repatriation to Albania

 In October 2012, the government of Albania decided to bring back the remains of the former king from France, where he died in 1961.
 Zog's body was exhumed from the Thiais Cemetery, Paris on 15 November 2012.
 A guard of honour was provided by the French President, in the form of French Legionnaires in ceremonial dress.

 Zog's remains were returned in a state ceremony on 17 November 2012, coinciding with celebrations for Albania's independence centennial.
 The bodies of the king and his family members now lie in the reconstructed royal mausoleum in the capital Tirana.
-The interment was attended by the government of Albania, including the President and Prime Minister, and senior figures from the Romanian, Montenegrin, Russian and Albanian royal families.
+The interment was attended by the government of Albania, including the President and Prime Minister, and representatives of the former royal families of Romania, Montenegro, Russia and Albania.